 Who did we interview?

-80 advertised locations participated in the survey.
-Although further responses may be received, the responses received are sufficiently high-quality and meaningful to be able to evaluate them statistically.
+113 advertised locations participated in the survey.
 The main results of the Europe-wide survey are summarised below:

 From the participating locations

-- 50% are in public ownership, 28% are run by private organisations and 20% by foundations
+- 50% are in public ownership, 27% are run by private organisations, 16% by foundations and 7% by other status

 - nearly all are dependent on public subsidies of varying amounts to finance current operations:

-The industrial heritage sites appeal to broad sections of the population (general public: 98%, families: 90%).
-In addition, they pursue an important educational mission; for 94% of the locations, students are an important target group.
-The tourism target groups (Best Ager Over 50s: 85%, Young People: 71%, Educational Travellers: 70% and Mice Group: 63%) are highly rated.
+The industrial heritage sites appeal to broad sections of the population (general public: 98%, families: 86%).
+In addition, they pursue an important educational mission; for 88% of the locations, school groups are an important target group.
+The tourism target groups (Best Ager Over 50s: 74%, Educational Travellers: 65%, Young People: 50% and Mice Group: 40%) are highly rated.

 Due to their attractiveness, the industrial heritage sites have a trans-regional appeal: 60% of the visitors come from the region, 30% from the respective country, 10% are international visitors.